-- 1. Introduction to the Financial System of China

-- 2. The role of banks in China

-- 3. The role of the Stock market in China

-- 4. The bond market of China

-- 5. Monetary Policy of China

-- 6. Global Imbalance and the Exchange Rate Policy of China

-- 7. The Real-Estate Problem, and oversupply of housing

-- 8. Shadow banking and Informal Finance

-- 9. The problem of Non-Performing Loans

-- 10. The Great Recession and the Legacy of the 2009 Fiscal Stimulus

-- 11. RMB and the SDR

-- 12. The Asia Infrastructure Investment Bank

-- 13. The One-Belt One Road
+- 1. Introduction to the Financial System of China - 2.
+The role of banks in China - 3.
+Portfolio theory and the role of the Stock market in China - 4.
+The bond market of China - 5.
+Global Imbalance and the Exchange Rate Policy of China - 6.
+Shadow banking and Informal Finance - 7.
+The problem of Non-Performing Loans - 8.
+The Great Recession and the Legacy of the 2009 Fiscal Stimulus - 9.
+The Real-Estate Problem, and oversupply of housing